Home Bible Study

 This is a Home Bible study.
 It exists to promote the Word of God as it's written, which means nothing added or taken away, and minus opinions.

 The Bible is the only source of Divine Truth in the world today.
-Although it is both helpful and informative in many ways, the Bible often doesn't tell us everything we want to know but the Bible does tell us everything we need to know.
+Although it is helpful and informative in many ways, the Bible might not tell us everything we want to know but the Bible does tell us everything we need to know.

 My role is to guide you through the Scriptures; to explain what this book says and in some cases what it does not say because this is just as important.